plightfield/hook-service/README.md

 # hook-service

-> use hooks with Context by just one function
+> handle logic with only ONE function

 ## Typescript